microsoft/pai/contrib/python-sdk/README.md

 # 2. Get started

-This section will give guidance about installation, cluster management and setting up the variables frequently used.
-Refer to [examples/0-install-sdk-specify-openpai-cluster.ipynb](examples/0-install-sdk-specify-openpai-cluster.ipynb) for more details.
+This section will give guidance about installation, cluster management.
+User may find more details not covered in the [command line ref](docs/command-line-references.md).

 ## 2.1.
 Installation